Maumagnaguagno/HyperTensioN/README.md

 [Pyhop] is based on this feature, everything defined in Python, but does not support backtracking and unification, which means the user have to create its own unification system and a domain that does not require backtracking.
 The biggest advantage is not the planner itself, but the parsers and compilers built around it, so that descriptions can be converted automatically.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
-Once Strings, Arrays and Hashes are understood, the entire Hypertension module is just a few methods away from complete understanding.
+Once Strings, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.

 Among the lacking features is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases, and lazy variable evaluation.
 We only support unordered tasks at the problem level and do not interleave them during decomposition.